 Food systems that support transitions to healthy and sustainable diets

-- Identify, understand and measure the barriers and facilitators that influence the dietary behaviour of different groups (particularly vulnerable groups in Europe), accounting for geographical, socio-economic, behavioural, gender and cultural differences.
+- Identify, understand and measure the barriers and facilitators that influence the dietary behavior of different groups (particularly vulnerable groups in Europe), accounting for geographical, socio-economic, behavioral, gender and cultural differences.

 - To empower individuals to lead healthier lives by adopting healthier and more sustainable dietary behaviours, choices and lifestyles through evidence-based strategies and tools that address all food system actors at the level of Member States, EU and wider international community.

 - To boost the adoption of food and health policy interventions that aim to drive the transition to healthier and more sustainable diets by all stakeholders within the food system by using co-design and scientific testing of communication strategies, and associated monitoring approaches, that could be used by policymakers.